Summer 2024 conferences: Pocillopora coral diversity at Evolution, Podocoryna scRNAseq at Cnidofest!

-Beginning research on cnidarian muscle, gut, and nervous system evolution at the National Institutes of Health - National Human Genome Research Institute
+Beginning research on cnidarian muscle, gut, and nervous system evolution at the National Institutes of Health - National Human Genome Research Institute (NHGRI)

 Pocillopora host-bacteria interactions paper published in Molecular Ecology!